 Lauren McMillan AMFT

 Is your kiddo dealing with separation anxiety or disability and a new diagnosis?
 Is your teen crying out through self-harm, anger, or drugs?
 Are you afraid to ask?
 Are they wrestling with gender/sexuality?
 Is the whole family on edge from loss, divorce, and “old” traumas making it hard to be a present and engaged parent?
-If you’re nodding along with any of this, then I am here.
+If you’re nodding along with any of this, then Lauren is here.

 Lauren is an Associate Marriage Family Therapist #97895 and practices under the supervision of Erica Ives, LMFT#34566.